ajtowns/bllsh/README.md

    * `program SYMBLL` -- compile a symbll expression to a bll program that populates its own environment with any global symbol definitions
    * `program @SYMBOL` -- compile the symbll global into a bll program

+ * Convenience:
+   * `import PATH` -- import and run code from a given file

 ## Implementation details

 ### Element